Isaac234517/C-_ExtensionMethodExample/README.md

 # C-_ExtensionMethodExample
-This is a c# example to show you how to use extension method in your project Tutorial has post on https://isaaccodeandbusiness.blogspot.com/2018/01/c-extension-method.html
+This is a c# example to show you how to use extension method in your project Tutorial has posted at https://isaaccodeandbusiness.blogspot.com/2018/01/c-extension-method.html